Dissertation

-This doctoral thesis tries to outline the characteristics of legal concepts in general and their impact on terminography.
-It focuses on the specific features of legal concepts which justify a "Special Theory of Terminology" as proposed by Wüster et al. for legal terms.
-The research is based on continental Code Law systems.
+This doctoral thesis explores the nature of legal concepts and their impact on legal terminology.
+It focuses on the unique aspects of legal concepts that support the idea of a "Special Theory of Terminology," as suggested by Wüster et al., specifically for legal terms.
+The research draws on continental Code Law systems.

 in German, published as: